 3. Moderate your workout

-If your headaches tend to be mild or build slowly, AMF suggests warming up beforehand and/or following an exercise program that starts slowly and increases in length and intensity over a period of months to head off the elevated pressure that brings on headaches.
+If your headaches tend to be mild or build slowly, the AMF suggests warming up beforehand and/or following an exercise program that starts slowly and increases in length and intensity over a period of months to head off the elevated pressure that brings on headaches.

 4. Stretch your neck